-1st edition: plates II, XIX, XXI, XXIII

-2nd edition: n/a 3rd edition: n/a
+1st edition: plates II, XIX, XXI, XXIII 2nd edition: n/a 3rd edition: n/a

 Maker: Heliotype Co.
-Ltd., London
+Ltd., London Date: 1869-1872 (Approx. date of the plates used in the books)

 In 1869, the photographer Ernest Edwards (1837-1903) patented the 'heliotype'.

-This process is sometimes identified as a collotype, since many later examples of the two processes were used together.
-During the late nineteenth century, printmakers were developing their own variations of each process, so it can be confusing to group the many processes developed under one definitive name (see chapter 5.6-5.9).
+This process is sometimes identified as a collotype, since many later examples of the two processes were used together.65 During the late nineteenth century, printmakers were developing their own variations of each process, so it can be confusing to group the many processes developed under one definitive name (see chapter 5.6-5.9).
 The heliotype was indeed a variation of the collotype, however, under magnification, it does not exhibit the reticulated pattern inherent to the collotype.
-This reticulated pattern was the result of heating the gelatin to accelerate the drying time.
-Another defining feature of this process that sets it apart from the original collotype patent is the use of two different inks to produce an image with a wider variation of tone.
+This reticulated pattern was the result of heating the gelatin to accelerate the drying time.66 Another defining feature of this process that sets it apart from the original collotype patent is the use of two different inks to produce an image with a wider variation of tone.
 Edwards solved many variables when dealing with the unreliable nature of gelatin.

-&lt;sup>65 Bertrand Lavédrine states, "The collotype process was also known by a variety of other names in different periods and locales.
-These include 'collograph,' 'heliotype,'...To avoid confusion it is best to use the term "collotype" for all variations."
+65 Bertrand Lavédrine states, "The collotype process was also known by a variety of other names in different periods and locales.
+These include 'collograph,' heliotype,'...To avoid confusion it is best to use the term "collotype" for all variations."
 Bertrand Lavédrine, Photographs of the Past: Process and Preservation (Los Angeles: Getty Publications, 2007) 182.